Susan H. Hildreth: Career

 Hildreth began her career at the Edison Township Library in Edison, New Jersey.
 Moving to California, she worked at the Yolo County Library, before becoming director of the Benicia Public Library in 1984.
 She also worked for the Placer County Library and Sacramento Public Library before becoming director of the San Francisco Public Library in 2001.
 Hildreth served as director of SFPL until 2004.
 On July 16, 2004, Hildreth was appointed as State Librarian of California by Governor Arnold Schwarzenegger.
 As State Librarian, she managed an annual budget of over $88 million in state and federal funds.

 In 2009, Hildreth left California to become director of the Seattle Public Library.
-Her tenure at SPL was shortlived as she was appointed by President Barack Obama to serve as director of IMLS in 2011.
+Her tenure at SPL was short-lived as she was appointed by President Barack Obama to serve as director of IMLS in 2011.
 She was nominated to the position in 2010, and her appointment was unanimously confirmed by the U.S. Senate on December 22, 2010.
-She was sworn into office on February 24, 2011 by Supreme Court Justice Stephen G. Breyer.
-During her four year term at IMLS, Hildreth oversaw an annual budget of $250M; the agency awarded over $850M to US libraries and museums.
+She was sworn into office on February 24, 2011, by Supreme Court Justice Stephen G. Breyer.
+During her four-year term at IMLS, Hildreth oversaw an annual budget of $250M; the agency awarded over $850M to US libraries and museums.

 When her tenure at IMLS ended in 2015, she briefly returned to California before becoming the first "professor of practice" at the University of Washington Information School.

 Hildreth is currently a library consultant.
 She has recently served as the interim executive director of the Sonoma County Public Library.